Dukha people

+The Dukha, Dukhans or Duhalar (Mongolian: Цаатан, Tsaatan, духа́, Dukha) are a small Turkic community of semi-nomadic reindeer herders living in a sum of Khövsgöl Province, Mongolia called Tsagaannuur.
+The Dukha are divided into two groups: those from northeast Tuva and those from southeast Tuva.
+They are the only reindeer herders in Mongolia, and are considered one of the earliest domesticators of any animal.

-The name Tsaatan, which means ‘those who have reindeer’ in the Mongolian language, were originally Tuvinian reindeer herders.
+The Tsaatan, whose name means ‘those who have reindeer’ in the Mongolian language, were originally Tuvinian reindeer herders.

 Language

-The Dukhan language (SIL International dkh) is an endangered Turkic variety spoken by approximately five hundred people in the Tsagaan-Nuur county of the Khövsgöl region of northern Mongolia.
+The Dukhan language (SIL International rejected code dkh) is an endangered Turkic variety spoken by approximately five hundred people in the Tsagaan-Nuur county of the Khövsgöl region of northern Mongolia.
 Dukhan belongs to the Taiga subgroup of Sayan Turkic (Tuvan, Tofa).

+Today, many Dukha are fluent in both the Dukhan language and Mongolian.
+Many youth are educated in Mongolia and are well-versed in Mongolian as a result.

+Genetics

+Y-DNA haplogroup N1a1-F4205 (N3a5a) makes up 52%, haplogroup Q-M25 — 43,5 %, haplogroup C3c1b-F6379 — 4,3 %.

 History

-Origin

-Originally from across the border in what is now Tuva Republic of Russia, the Dukha are one of the last groups of nomadic reindeer herders in the world.
-As the reindeer populations shrink, only about 40 families continue the tradition in the year 1998.

-Settlement in northern Mongolia

-Tuva became independent in 1921, when Mongolia gained its independence.
-At that time, the reindeer herders were able to cross the border freely between Tuva and Mongolia.
-However, when Tuva was annexed to the Soviet Union in 1944, the border was closed.
-In 1944, Russia was involved in World War II.
-So the Dukha people fled from Tuva to settle in Mongolia mainly for the following reasons: